- The parish was in the Winterton sub-district of the Glanford Brigg Registration District.

 - The parish was in the ancient Wapentake of Manley in the North Lindsey division in the parts of Lindsey.

-- Ashby was, prior to 1899, a township and village considered part of the Scunthorpe conurbation.
+- Ashby was a township and village considered part of the Scunthorpe conurbation.

 - A School Board of 5 members was formed April 22, 1879.
 A Council Schoo was built in 1881 and enlarged in 1889-96, for 598 children.